 Using modern techniques of molecular biology, biochemistry, cell biology and immunology, UNMC’s Dr. Hollingsworth and his colleagues work towards finding new therapies and methods of detecting pancreatic diseases.
 Several of Dr. Hollingsworth’s main projects center on the study of MUC1, a glycoprotein which scientists believe plays an important role in the normal function of the pancreas.
 These studies shed light on the development of new antibodies and tumor vaccines for uses that target known tumor-associated antigens.

 Dr. Hollingsworth is a professor in the Department of Biochemistry and Molecular Biology and the Department of Pathology and Microbiology.
 He earned his Ph.D. in 1982 from Wake Forest University in Winston-Salem, N.C.

-The Nebraska Medical Center/UNMC has an advanced Gynological Cancer treatment program offered through its multdiscilinary oncology team.
+Nebraska Medicine/UNMC has an advanced Gynecological Cancer treatment program offered through its multidisciplinary oncology team.

 The cervix is the opening from the uterus into the vagina.
 Cervical cancer is one of the most common types of cancer.
 If detected early with Pap smear tests and pelvic examinations, cervical cancer is highly curable.
 Cervical cancer is strongly related to sexual activity.